 Research Technical Center of Finland (VTT), he invented concepts like

 fuzzy and temporal triggers, worked with active and time-series databases, and developed methods for heterogeneous

 distributed database systems.
-In 2001 he moved to the private industry
+In 2001 he moved to the industry

 joining Solid Information Technology, where he contributed to